On the role of the curvature drift instability in the dynamics of electrons in active galactic nuclei: Introduction

-The innermost region of AGN magnetospheres is supposed to be rotating, therefore, the centrifugal force (CF) seems to be essential for studying the magnetospheric plasma motion.
-Magneto-centrifugal effects have been extensively studied in a series of papers.
-In \cite{bp82} the angular momentum and energy pumping process from accretion disks have been considered.
-The authors emphasized the special role of CF in dynamical processes governing the acceleration of plasmas.
-The role of the centrifugal acceleration in producing the non-thermal radiation from rotating AGN winds has been studied in \cite{gl97}.
-We generalized this work in \cite{osm7} and have shown that under certain conditions electrons might reach very high Lorentz factors $10^{5-8}$.
-The similar investigation performed for non-blazar objects was developed in \cite{ra8} and the high efficiency of centrifugal acceleration was emphasized.
+As we have already mentioned, the innermost region of AGN magnetospheres is supposed to be rotating, therefore, the centrifugal force (CF) must be essential for studying the magnetospheric plasma motion.
+Magneto-centrifugal effects have been studied in a series of papers.
+Blandford and Payne considered the angular momentum and energy pumping process from accretion disks (Ref. \refcite{bp82}).
+The authors emphasized a special role of CF in dynamical processes governing the acceleration of plasmas.
+The role of the centrifugal acceleration in producing the non-thermal radiation from rotating AGN winds has been studied in Ref. \refcite{gl97}.
+This work has been generalized in Ref. \refcite{osm7} and it has been shown that under certain conditions electrons might reach very high Lorentz factors $10^{5-8}$.
+The similar investigation performed for non-blazar objects was developed in Ref. \refcite{ra8} and the high efficiency of centrifugal acceleration was emphasized.